Workable/diamorphosis/README.md

 }
 ```

-This is especially usefull if you are using diamorphosis with typescript.
+This is especially useful if you are using diamorphosis with typescript.

 Note that env files can have .json or .js extension